Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 round(esnorm,6)
 ```

-    ## [1] -0.022746
+    ## [1] -0.022738

 ## Historical Method

 To compute the 1-day VaR and ES with the historical method, the first
-step is to order the return.
-To do so, is necessary to implement a
+step is to sort the returns.
+To do so, it is necessary to implement a
-function to order xts elements. “sort.xts” function from Jeffrey A. Ryan
+function to sort xts elements. “sort.xts” function from Jeffrey A. Ryan
 (2008) does exactly this
 (<https://rdrr.io/rforge/xts/src/R/sort.xts.R>).